msawant060/AWS-CSA/Databases/Amazon RDS.md

 - Secure: Via VPC
 - Inexpensive: You pay very low rates and only for the resources you actually consume.
 In addition, you benefit from the option of On-Demand pricing with no up-front or long-term commitments, or even lower hourly rates via our Reserved Instance pricing.

+#### Database Instance
+ - A basic building block of Amazon RDS.
+ - One database instane can have more than one databases
+ - Each DB instance has a DB instance identifier
+ - Status of DB instance shows the health staus of the DB instance
+ - DB instance for Amazon RDS for MySQL, MariDB, PostgrSQL, ORacle and MSSQL uses EBS volumes for database and log stores
+ - Billing bases on
+    - DB instance hour,
+    - Storage
+    - I/O request
+    - Backup storage
+    - Data transfer
+    - Proviosned IOPS